 The Critical Need For Your Support

-FEF receives no other support than from the Cast Metals Industry.
+FEF receives no other support than from the metalcasting Industry.
 This cost-effective scholarship program has produced long lasting results for our industry, even to companies who have never hired an FEF graduate.
 We must not forget the future.
 We need your support to insure the continued strength of this important effort.
-Join the lifeline to the future through the Foundation for the Cast Metals Industry - FEF!